New bounds for the Moser-Tardos distribution: The MT-distribution for -SAT assignments

-The $k$-SAT problem is to find an assignment of the values $X(1), \dots, X(n)$ which simultaneously satisfies all clauses.
-A classical application the LLL is to $k$-SAT instances in which each variable appears at most $L$ times.
-As long as $L$ is sufficiently small, then a satisfying assignment exists, and the MT algorithm finds one.
-Most recently, Harris \cite{harris-llll} has shown that the bound $L \leq \frac{2^{k+1} (1 - 1/k)^k}{k-1} - \frac{2}{k}$ suffices.
-Gebauer, Szab\'{o}, Tardos \cite{gst} showed using this bound is asymptotically tight (up to second-order terms).
+Concretely, we consider the application of the LLL to a $k$-SAT problem.
+Here, we are given a conjunction of $m$ clauses in $n$ binary variables.
+Each clause is a disjunction of $k$ distinct literals, i.e. it has the form $X(i_1)= y_1 \vee \dots \vee X(i_k) = y_k$.
+We wish to find an assignment of the values $X(1), \dots, X(n)$ which simultaneously satisfies all clauses.
+A classical application of the LLL, and the MT algorithm, is to $k$-SAT instances in which each variable appears at most $L$ times.
+In particular, Harris \cite{harris-llll} shows that the bound $L \leq \frac{2^{k+1} (1 - 1/k)^k}{k-1} - \frac{2}{k}$ suffices and Gebauer, Szab\'{o}, Tardos \cite{gst} shows that this is asymptotically tight (up to second-order terms).